jeslage/adaptive-modular-scale/README.md

 Number of breakpoints between the two given screen widths which will be rendered to the css string.

+### `config.property`

+`string` | optional | default: "font-size"

+Add optional css property if you want to use adaptive modular scale for another property than font-size.

 ## Additional methods

 `adaptive-modular-scale` also exports a default modular scale method.